DongjaeMoon/CRAIP_2025/README.md

 **Points**: 20 points (success/failure)

 **Evaluation Process**:

-The TAs will provide 4 robot trajectory datasets using `ros bag` including camera, lidar, and IMU topics.
-For the map, you might use the coarse map we provide, or your custom one.
-Your localization module should localize the robot using these data. **Robot always start at `x=0, y=1, yaw=0`.** For each trajectory (for each ros bag), ou should submit your localization result as `.txt` file.
-We provide one example.
-So you should submit 3 `.txt` files.
-For the submission format, please refer the txt file we provide.
+The TAs will provide 4 robot trajectories using `ros bag`.
+Each ros bag includes camera, lidar, and IMU topics.
+For the localization, you need map topic also, but we do not provide it.
+You might use the coarse map we provide, or your custom one.

+Your localization module should localize the robot using these data. **For the ros bag data, robot always start near the `x=0, y=1, yaw=0`.** For each trajectory (for each ros bag), you should submit your localization result as `.txt` file.
+We provide one file as an example. **So you should submit 3 `.txt` files.** For the submission format, please refer the txt file we provide.

 **Evaluation Metrics**:

-We use Absolute Trajectory Error (ATE) for the metric.
+For the evaluation, TAs will use Absolute Trajectory Error (ATE) for the metric.
-Your localization result will be compared to ground truth trajectory.
+Your localization result txt will be compared to ground truth trajectory.
 If your accuracy is above the threshold we set, your localization modules is graded as success.
 There are 3 ros bag data, whose score of each is (4, 8, 8), total 20.
+If you success, you get the point.

 ---